etolley/RadioDataToolkit/README.md

 https://sdc2.astronomers.skatelescope.org/

-Fits files are also available on helevtios. set your FITSDIR environmental variable to the appropriate path, and then for any subsequent setup run:
+Fits files are also available on helevtios (default in the setup & install scripts).
+After setting your FITSDIR environmental variable to the appropriate path, for any subsequent setup run:
 ```
 source setup.sh
 ```

+## Running

+See various scripts in the `python` directory.